Parks Infastructure Replacement Program (IRP)#

-The Life Cycle Program is essential to keeping park facilities and infrastructure safe and in usable condition while enhancing the infrastructure and supporting the growing demands in the parks.
+The Infrastructure Replacement Program is essential to keeping park facilities and infrastructure safe and in usable condition while enhancing the infrastructure and supporting the growing demands in the parks.
 The Program is imperative to preserving equity within the City to ensure that every household, regardless of the age of the neighborhood, is served.

 Rolland Moore Racquetball Courts

 Construction began to repair the racquetball courts at Rolland Moore Community Park in November 2022.
 Work will continue over the winter with minor repairs to the building and courts.